-Yes, MetroCast offers collect calling in its NH, ME, CT, MD, PA, and VA locations.
+Yes, MetroCast offers collect calling in its NH, ME, PA, MD and VA locations.

 To place a collect call, please dial 888-330-0682.

 Yes!
-MetroCast residential and business customers now have the ability to print their call detail records.
+MetroCast residential and business customers have the ability to print their call detail records.
 When you log into our Phone Management Portal and click on the “calls” tab for your number(s), you will see text “export to..” and the choice of using either txt or pdf formats to download.
-You can print your call records monthly or at your leisure. *Not available in South Carolina at this time.
+You can print your call records monthly or at your leisure.